Details on Bringing My Puppy Home

 1) Call your vet and make sure you have a visit scheduled within the first week after you bring puppy home.
 Especially during the summer and fall months, don't forget to ask your vet to start your puppy on a flea and tick treatment schedule.
 We work hard to stay free from these nasty critters but we all know how hard they try to invade our beloved fur friends and don't feel any obligation to ask our permission.
 (Rude little critters) Treatment is not safe under 8 weeks old so we cannot guarantee that some eggs haven't settled on your baby without our knowledge and may hatch out after leaving or possibly even just before.

 3) The car ride home: This is most likely your puppy's very first car ride.
 Bring a towel just in case his/her tummy gets a bit queezy.
 If you are alone bring a small kennel to ride in.
-Sometimes a stuffed animal helps so he doesn't feel so alone.
+A stuffed animal can help so he doesn't feel so alone.
 The ideal situation is an extra family member to hold puppy and give him security and love as he gets used to your smells and voices.
 This always helps to keep from feeling overwhelmed when he/she enters your home.
 It can feel like a huge, strange new world to be moved.
 Be patient and hold him a lot while talking softly and reassuringly.
 He will soon adapt and love you to pieces...not to mention, take over your home and life.

 4) All our adults and babies are AKC registered.
 It is not required that you register your puppy but we give you the form to have that done if you wish to.
 Please read the Guarantee / contracts before pick up.
 Notice we are now required to have you spay/neuter your dog.